Gonza055/startup/notes.md

 - Intentionally induced a merge conflict.
 - Learned how merge conflicts are presented in VS Code and successfully resolved them.

+### The Evolution of Hosting:
+- While I initially thought hosting a server off my laptop was a possibility, I quickly understood its limitations.
+It's not just about making a device accessible online; it's about security, availability, and scalability.
+This experience made me appreciate the services that cloud providers like AWS offer.

+### The Scale of the Web:
+- Learning about data centers, I was reminded of the enormity of the internet.
+It's easy to forget that behind every website, there's a physical machine in a massive, controlled environment, serving data to millions.

+### Delving into AWS:
+- AWS was an enlightening exploration.
+The platform's flexibility in server location, instance types, and more, showcased the customization cloud providers offer to cater to diverse needs.
+The ever-changing interface of AWS, however, was a reminder of the tech industry's rapid evolution.

+### The Triumph of First Connection:
+- Seeing my server go live for the first time was an indescribable feeling.
+It solidified the idea that with the right tools and guidance, anyone could contribute to the vast landscape of the web.

+### Understanding Secure Access:
+- SSH-ing into my server was more than a command; it was a lesson in security and the importance of safeguarded access in the digital age.

+### Importance of IP Consistency:
+- The concept of Elastic IPs introduced me to the balance of cost, accessibility, and reliability.
+How ensuring a consistent point of access (like a persistent IP) can play a vital role in user experience.

+### Power vs. Cost:
+- Selecting the server size taught me to strike a balance between performance and cost.
+While it's tempting to scale up, sometimes optimization and effective resource use can lead to better outcomes.

 ## Future Notes
 I'll continue to add more notes as I explore deeper aspects of Git and software development.